herrids/football_analytics_pipeline/README.md

 ## Project Summary

-Goal is to provide information about how players perform during a match, the match outcome and players virtual stats so that those information can be used to analyze players and games in depth.
+The goal is to provide information about how players perform during a match, the match outcome and players virtual stats so that those information can be used to analyze players and games in depth.

 The project follows the follow steps: